-Bribes and kickbacks are among the most common and damaging of economic crimes, especially in development projects; they can lead to the selection of unqualified suppliers, increased prices, unnecessary purchases and lower quality goods and services.
-They also can facilitate other frauds, particularly bid rigging and inflated invoices.
+Bribes and kickbacks are among the most common and damaging of economic crimes, especially in development projects.
+They can lead to the selection of unqualified suppliers, increased prices, unnecessary purchases and lower quality goods and services, and facilitate other frauds, particularly bid rigging and inflated invoices.

 Such offenses are widely considered to be very difficult, if not impossible, to prove, by NGOs and other private sector organizations that lack law enforcement powers.
 This is not true; with adequate experience and careful planning such cases can be, and many have been, proven with reasonable effort.

 A short summary of a typical approach to a kickback investigation, without the benefit of subpoenas or other powers to compel evidence, is set out below.

 The first four steps can be conducted in-house and are intended to identify potential payments and guilty parties.
 The last three steps are designed to prove the actual payments through documents collected from the vendor and interviews of the suspect payer and recipient.
 The most critical factor for success is to gain access to the financial records of the suspect vendors, as described below.

 Much more detail is available at the Guide to Combating Corruption and Fraud in Development Projects: https://guide.iacrc.org and https://guide.iacrc.org/potential-scheme-corruption/.

 Obtain legal advice and consult the relevant HR rules and regulations as necessary.